If you have attended college before applying to Aquinas College, please follow these four steps to apply as a transfer

 Current ASN students, please use RN-BSN Application for Current Students.

 2. Request official transcripts by submitting a Transcript Release Form to all post-secondary institutions you have attended.
-If you have fewer than 30 credit hours of college-level work, you will also need to request official transcripts from your high school with a minimum GPA of 2.4 and minimum composite ACT score of 21 with 21 in English and Math, or minimum CLT scores of 70 Composite, 23 Reading and 23 Math; or minimum SAT scores of 490 Critical Reading and 490 Math or for SAT taken after March 2016 minimum score of 1060 with 540 Evidence Based Reading and Writing and 520 Math.
+If you have fewer than 24 credit hours of college-level work, you will also need to request official transcripts from your high school with a minimum GPA of 2.4 and minimum composite ACT score of 21 with 21 in English and Math, or minimum CLT scores of 70 Composite, 23 Reading and 23 Math; or minimum SAT scores of 490 Critical Reading and 490 Math or for SAT taken after March 2016 minimum score of 1060 with 540 Evidence Based Reading and Writing and 520 Math.